ahmadmueiqil/leon-template-project/README.md

-# Leon Template Project
+# Leon Template

-This is my HTML & CSS project.
+A modern and responsive website template built using HTML and CSS.

-## Features
+## 🚀 Features
 - Responsive design
-- Clean UI
+- Clean and minimal UI
+- Simple and elegant layout

+## 🛠️ Technologies Used
+- HTML5
+- CSS3

+## 📌 Note
+This project is based on a design from GraphBerry and implemented for learning purposes.

+## 🎨 Design Credit
+GraphBerry

-## Author
+## 👨‍💻 Developed by
 Ahmad